jagregory/abrash-zen-of-asm/src/chapter-14.md

 db  128 dup(?)
 ```

-is placed between `IsPrintable` and the rest of the code, forcing the use of jumps with normal 2-byte displacements, overall execution time rises to 3.33 ms, less than 5% faster than the original version.
-All that means, however, is that the `jmp`-`jmp` technique as a replacement for `call`-`ret` is most desirable when short jumps can be used.
-That's particularly true since two normal jumps total 6 bytes in length, 2 bytes longer than a `call`-`ret` pair.
+is placed between `IsPrintable`{.nasm} and the rest of the code, forcing the use of jumps with normal 2-byte displacements, overall execution time rises to 3.33 ms, less than 5% faster than the original version.
+All that means, however, is that the `jmp`{.nasm}-`jmp`{.nasm} technique as a replacement for `call`{.nasm}-`ret`{.nasm} is most desirable when short jumps can be used.
+That's particularly true since two normal jumps total 6 bytes in length, 2 bytes longer than a `call`{.nasm}-`ret`{.nasm} pair.

-In truth, [Listing 14-2](#L1402) doesn't demonstrate a particularly good application for replacing `call`-`ret` with `jmp`-`jmp`.
-As shown in [Listing 14-2](#L1402), `IsPrintable` could only be called from one place in the program, the `CopyPrintable` subroutine, and we usually want more flexibility in invoking our subroutines than that.
+In truth, [Listing 14-2](#L1402) doesn't demonstrate a particularly good application for replacing `call`{.nasm}-`ret`{.nasm} with `jmp`{.nasm}-`jmp`{.nasm}.
+As shown in [Listing 14-2](#L1402), `IsPrintable`{.nasm} could only be called from one place in the program, the `CopyPrintable`{.nasm} subroutine, and we usually want more flexibility in invoking our subroutines than that.
 (Otherwise we might just as well make the subroutines macros and move them right into the calling code.)
-That's why subroutines called through call tables are much better candidates for the `jmp`-`jmp` technique, since such subroutines often really are invoked from just one place.
+That's why subroutines called through call tables are much better candidates for the `jmp`{.nasm}-`jmp`{.nasm} technique, since such subroutines often really are invoked from just one place.

 ### Flexibility *Ad Infinitum*

-If more flexibility is needed than the last example provides, are we fated always to use `call`-`ret` rather than `jmp-jmp`?
+If more flexibility is needed than the last example provides, are we fated always to use `call`{.nasm}-`ret`{.nasm} rather than `jmp-jmp`{.nasm}?
 Well, the theme of this chapter seems to be the infinite flexibility of the 8088's instruction set, so it should come as no surprise to you that the answer is: not at all.
-Usually, you *will* want to use `call`-`ret`, since it's by far the simplest solution and often the fastest as well... but there *are* alternatives, and they can be quite handy in a pinch.
+Usually, you *will* want to use `call`{.nasm}-`ret`{.nasm}, since it's by far the simplest solution and often the fastest as well... but there *are* alternatives, and they can be quite handy in a pinch.

 Consider this.
 Suppose that you've got a set of subroutines that are called via a call table.
 Next, suppose that it's desirable that any of the subroutines be able to end at any point and return to the central dispatching point — *without cleaning up the stack*.
 That is, it must be possible to return from anywhere in any subroutine called through the call table, discarding whatever variables, return addresses and so on happen to be on the stack at the time.

 Well, that's no great trick; we can simply jump back to the dispatch point, where the original (pre-call) stack pointer could be retrieved from a memory variable and loaded into SP.
 I know it's a strange thought, but it's perfectly legal to clear the stack simply by reloading SP.
 Now, however, suppose that the call table can be started from any of several locations.
 That means that a simple direct jump will no longer serve to return us to the calling code, since the calling code could be in any of several places.
-We certainly can't use `call` and `ret` either, since the return address could well be buried under data pushed on the stack at any given time.
+We certainly can't use `call`{.nasm} and `ret`{.nasm} either, since the return address could well be buried under data pushed on the stack at any given time.

 The solution is simple: place the return address in a register before jumping at the central dispatch point, preserve the register throughout each subroutine, and return by branching to the offset in the register.
 The code would look something like this: